MicrosoftEdge/WebView2Feedback/specs/ProgrammaticSaveAs.md

 /// `application/xhtml+xml` are considered as HTML documents.
 [v1_enum] typedef enum COREWEBVIEW2_SAVE_AS_KIND {
   /// Default to save for a non-html content.
 If it is selected for a html
-  /// page, it’s same as HTML_ONLY option.
+  /// page, it's same as HTML_ONLY option.
   COREWEBVIEW2_SAVE_AS_KIND_DEFAULT,
   /// Save the page as html.
 It only saves top-level document, excludes
   /// subresource.